Superalgos/Superalgos/README.md

 Please refer to the [documentation site](https://docs.superalgos.org/).

+## Codebase and Development Environment

+To build each release, Superalgos used to draw code from several repositories within the Superalgos Github organization, as well as from organizations belonging to different teams.
+This has changed.

+* The ```develop``` branch in the [Superalgos repository](https://github.com/Superalgos/Superalgos/) now features the latest codebase and development environment (Beta 6).

+* The ```master``` branch now features the latest stable version of Superalgos (Beta 5).

+The codebase is distributed with the release and constitutes a fully functional development environment right out of the package.
+The system runs uncompiled on the actual code (```node run``` from the root folder).

+It is highly recommended to follow the Getting Started guide in the [documentation](https://docs.superalgos.org/) as it not only gets you up and running but gives you a quick tour so that you may grasp the basics most efficiently.

 ## Contributing

 Your help may be essential to the project's success and we want you in!